morskyjezek/si676-2024-activities/_posts/2024-10-07-lab-5-requests-newcontent.md

 This page contains the information for *{{ page.title }}*.

+**Note:** for the following questions that request Python code as your response, you may provide or share a link to a `.py` file or a Jupyter notebook (the file extension for notebooks is `.ipynb`.)

 ## Part One: Python Requests Lab

 ### 1. URL / URI Formulation